05.08.2008, Thursday ~ Depart PDX -Portland Oregon USA Airport at 7:35 am

 Later in the morning, Pastor Rozen said that we needed to go to "The Arches" to pray over the city.
 I did not realize "The Arches" meant the Three Arches YMCA International Hotel in Jerusalem because there are literally a lot of “arches” in Jerusalem.
 It is a city of hundreds of arches, archways, arched windows and arched doors that symbolize the Torah/The Ten Commandments.
 When we arrived at the hotel, he went to the desk to make arrangements while I was taking photos.
 I did not know the arrangements were to acquire a key to the bell tower for prayer.
 A door was unlocked and opened and Pastor Rozen widely smiles, “Come, time to pray!”
 I go through the little brown arched door and look up a small circular stairway …158 stairs to the top.
 “Oh, Jesus help me!”
 Gratefully, HE did, and I made it to the top – such a miracle of HIS kindness to be able to climb that many stairs again.
 Wahoooo!
 We prayed in all four directions - to the North, East, South, and West – pouring out oil!
 It was a profound and holy experience.

 05.20.2008, Tuesday ~ Pastor Rozen arranged for me to meet Moshe Even-Zahav, Director Non-Represented Countries in the Ministry of Tourism Offices and Raphel Ben-Hur, Senior Deputy Director-General.
-I was overwhelmed to be given an hour of their time and showered with so many gifts and honored so highly.
+I was overwhelmed to be given an hour of their time, showered with so many gifts and honored so highly.
 They were very confident that I could bring a tour to Israel and that our ministry (HGRM) could bring a tour to Israel, which is something I have never even considered before this trip.
 I was surprised at the resources and assistance they offered to help facilitate a tour to Israel.
 Moshe’s parting words were, “Next Year in Jerusalem!”

 Following this meeting, Pastor Rozen took me to Old City Jerusalem to King David’s Tomb and to the Upper Room (which I missed on the GODTV tour because a few of us became separated from the rest of the tour group)…my heart was so grateful as the LORD was restoring within just a few days.
-I poured out and left a bottle of “HIS Gateway of Divine Pure Love” in the oil lamp alcove carved into the rock wall of the Upper Room.
+I poured out and left a bottle of “HIS Gateway of Divine Pure Love” in the oil lamp niche carved into the rock wall of the Upper Room.
 Is there any purer love than the love of Yeshua, washing the disciples feet, breaking bread and drinking wine, preparing for the cross, with HIS eyes riveted to HIS Father’s will, and the eternal glory that we all may receive and participate in…ahhh there is no other divine pure sweet love as HIS.

 In the evening, we gathered with the Russian Believers in Tel Aviv for worship, prayer, teaching and impartation.
 Pastor Rozen translated again and it was just a complete joy to minister with him.
 Pastor Rozen has a very strong evangelistic anointing that was such a blessing to me.
 Those that gathered gave me a Russian Bible to bring home … how precious is the Word of GOD in any language!